istio/test-infra/README.md

     $ export JENKINS_PORT=80

 #### Setup AppEngine Reverse Proxy ####

+This is not required anymore as the IP created by the ingress is already mapped to testing.istio.io.

+Use this for testing only.

 We need to limit authentication to our Jenkins.
 To do so we'll create a reverse proxy using AppEngine and nginx.
 All we need to do checkout some code and deploy